Tests of relativistic energy and momentum: Nuclear reactions

-The relation $E_0=mc^2$ can be tested in nuclear reactions, as the percent differences between the masses of the reactants and the products are big enough to measure; the change in total mass should accounted for the change in total kinetic energy.
+The relation $E_0=mc^2$ can be tested in nuclear reactions, as the percent differences between the masses of the reactants and the products are big enough to measure; the change in total mass should account for the change in total kinetic energy.
 Einstein proposed such a test in the paper where he first stated the equivalence of mass and energy, mentioning the radioactive decay of radium as a possibility.
 The first test in a nuclear reaction, however, used the absorption of an incident proton by lithium-7, which then breaks into two alpha particles.
 The change in mass corresponded to the change in kinetic energy to within 0.5%.

 A particularly sensitive test was carried out in 2005 in the gamma decay of excited sulfur and silicon nuclei, in each case to the non-excited state (ground state).
 The masses of the excited and ground states were measured by measuring their revolution frequencies in an electromagnetic trap.
 The gamma rays' energies were measured by measuring their wavelengths with gamma-ray diffraction, similar to X-ray diffraction, and using the well-established relation between photon energy and wavelength.
 The results confirmed the predictions of relativity to a precision of 0.0000004.